Can you clone an external hard drive to another external hard drive on your MacBook Pro, MacBook Air or iMac?

 And there it is.
 You now know how to clone an external hard drive to another external hard drive on a Mac for free.

-If after reading you think that what you really want to do is backup using time machine an external hard drive onto another external hard drive then I have an article on the site that tells you how.
+You can Time Machine backup an external hard drive onto another external hard drive.
+Here’s an article that tells you how.